Vishmitashetty/MovieBrowse/README.md

 # MovieBrowse

-Designed Movie Browse App using open source api themoviedb.org
+Movie Browse App using open source api themoviedb.org

 ## Architecture

 This App is based upon Apple standard MVC Architecture, And code is arranged in following format:

-1. HTTP Task: Common network layer to manage http call
+1. HTTP Task: Common network layer to manage http call.
 2. Route File: Common place to manage url route for all api's throught project.
-3. Repository: Using this we can easily maintain DI for Unit test cases
+3. Repository: Using this appraoch we can seemlessly integrate Dependency Injection for Unit test cases.
 4. XcConfig: To manage configuration accross various environment ie: Dev, SIT, UAT etc.
 5. CoreDataStack: Defined managedObject, persistence container and other core data configuration.

 ## Modules

-For each feature we maintained different module and used storyboard and xib's to create UI
+For each feature we maintained different module and used storyboard and xib's to create UI.

-1. Home: This module includes movie list
+1. Home: This module includes movie list.
-3. Details: This module includes synoypsis, similar movie, customer review, cast and crew details
+3. Details: This module includes synoypsis, similar movie, customer review, cast and crew details.
-4. Customer Reviews: This module includes customer review screen
+4. Customer Reviews: This module includes customer review screen.
-5. Movie Search: This module includes movie search and also support offline recent search
+5. Movie Search: This module includes movie search and also support offline recent search.
-6. Helper: This module includes Constants, UIKit and Foundation Kit extension
+6. Helper: This module includes Constants, UIKit and Foundation Kit extensions.

 ## Unit test coverage (~ 48%)